-If you decide to change your caravan – new or old – then contact your insurer so your sums insured and value of the caravan are accurate and up-to-date.
+If you decide to change your caravan – new or old – then contact your insurer so your sums insured and the value of the caravan are accurate and up-to-date.
 At Caravan Guard, we’ll make sure both the old and new caravans are covered for the changeover process.

 A Caravan Guard insurance policy usually includes European cover, giving you the freedom to take trips abroad for up to 180 days per year.
-But if you specifically chose to remove this cover when you bought your policy and then you decide to go abroad, you’ll need to call and add it so you’re fully covered should you have an accident in Europe.
+But if you chose to remove this cover when you bought your policy and then you decide to go abroad, you’ll need to call and add it so you’re fully covered should you have an accident in Europe.

 And if you plan to spend more than 180 days abroad then make sure you have our extended European cover which permits up to 240 days of touring.

 If you’re unsure what cover you have for European use, always check your policy schedule.